MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-bicep.md

 #  How to config pipeline, edit and push update through GitHub Actioned

 > [!NOTE]
-> This is a work in progress
+> This is still under construction

-Include list of Bicep samples...
+* list of Bicep samples...